magicxor/URL2Title/README.md

 ### Compilation guide

-In order to compile this sources on Windows, you need to install the Embarcadero RAD Studio XE7 Update 1 environment.
+In order to compile this sources on Windows, you need to install the Embarcadero RAD Studio XE8 environment.

 ### Known bugs